 The purpose of this program is to pursue racial and economic integration, increase student achievement, and reduce academic disparities in Minnesota’s public schools.

 Districts eligible to participate in this program include those required to submit an integration plan under Minnesota School Desegregation/Integration Rules 3535.0100-0180 and those districts with a collaborative integration plan on file with the commissioner during FY 2013.

-Currently, 139 school districts receive funding from this program.
-Eligibility is determined by the number of protected-class students relative to the number of protected-class students in adjoining districts or schools as reported in districts’ October 1 child count.
-The Integration Revenue Program is governed by Minnesota Statutes, section 124D.86 and Minnesota Rule 3535.0100.
+Currently, 134 school districts receive funding from this program.
+Participation is determined by the number of protected-class students relative to the number of protected-class students in adjoining districts or schools as reported in districts’ October 1 child count.

-District Note: The January 15 open enrollment deadline does not apply for students transferring into or out of a district with a desegregation plan.
+The January 15 open enrollment deadline does not apply for students transferring into or out of a district with a desegregation plan.
+Download the FY 2014 list of districts with a desegregation plan.

 In addition to using the resources on this webpage, staff in eligible achievement and integration districts may receive electronic updates on the achievement and integration program.
 Sign up to receive this e-bulletin from MDE by sending your current email address to firstname.lastname@example.org.